the-suBLAM-executive-council/dark_finger/README.md

 A Rubocop extension to check the layout of ActiveModel files.

-At work we have found that, as our model files grew in size, there were many "macro" methods at the top that could become messy and inconsistent across files.
+At work we've found that, as our model files grow in size, there are many "macro" methods (scopes, validations, etc) at the top that become messy and inconsistent across files.

-To help keep things orderly over time, we wrote ... _**Dark Finger**_.
-This Cop will issue warnings if the various model elements don't appear together and in the right order or if they are not commented as desired.
-The order and required comment (or lack thereof) is configurable.
+To help keep things orderly over time we wrote ... _**Dark Finger**_.
+This Cop will issue warnings if the various model elements:

+1. Aren't grouped together
+2. The groups don't appear in the right order
+3. The groups aren't commented properly

-This is the kind of model file that we like (although many of ours are much larger):
+This is the kind of model file that we like.
+Notice how all the model elements are grouped, commented, and ordered (although ordering is not visible from just one file):

 ```ruby
 class Horse < ApplicationRecord
   ## Includes ##